 Brainster: Being a designer request constant seek of inspiration everywhere around you.
 What hobbies/interests inspire you the most in your work?

 Sergej: Being observant helps me to find inspiration easily.
 I like skateboarding.
 Every single skateboard has a different graphic and there is a whole heap of them.
 I would say that this is one of my bigger sources of inspiration.
 Here are a few examples…

 Brainster: What is the 1 designer you admire most?

 Sergej: Zimri Mayfield.
 He is a Youtuber.
 I like his charisma and his way of working.

-Join the most complete Bootcamps for Data Science and UX/UI Design in Vienna.
+Join the most complete Bootcamps for Data Science and UX/UI Design.